chengkuangan/scripts/README.md

 # createPV.sh

 This script creates PV and NFS for OpenShift.
 Mainly used for demo environment preparation.
 Run createPV.sh or createPV.sh -h to find out how to use this sceript.

+# configure_nexus3_repo.sh

+Script to configure Nexus repos for redhat-ga, jboss, maven-central,maven-releases,maven-snapshots, maven-all-public.
+It also added a releases repo to store build releases, if you wish to keep your releases in Nexus